aerenchyma/ProgramsInformationPeople/_sources/Assignments/week05.rst

 .. activecode:: ps_3_02
    :language: python

-   **1.** **This problem encountered technical difficulties in our textbook, so codelens shows the correct result of invoking this function, but running the function in the textbook does not always.
-As a result, EVERYONE will get some free points for this problem on PS4.
+   **This problem encountered technical difficulties in our textbook, so codelens shows the correct result of invoking this function, but running the function in the textbook does not always.
+As a result, EVERYONE will get some free points for this problem.
 You do not need to worry about solving it**, but it is worth spending a little bit of time checking it out and thinking about it!

    ---

    Below is a function definition. **DO NOT** change it!

    We have also provided some invocations of that function.
 Run those and see what they do.

    Below the comment provided in the code window, write a few calls to this function yourself, with whatever appropriate input you want.

    Finally, write a few sentences in comments in the code window that explain what's happening in this function called list_end_with_string.
 You should explain what happens if a list like ``l`` gets input into this function AND what happens if a list like ``b`` gets input into it.

    Don't forget to run it and save!